7 Things to Consider Before Setting Up a Small Business VOIP Phone Service

 Don’t just think about the infrastructure.
 Consider how your employees are going to use it.
-Most providers of these services will have a number of options regarding headsets.
+Most Voip phone service providers of these services will have a number of options regarding headsets.
 Go out of your way to look over the various options.

 You can have desk phones, links to the conference room, handsfree headsets, and more.
 Remember that the industry standard is to answer at least 80% of calls within 30 seconds.
 Have the tools to support this target.

 Think about the needs of your company and your employees.
 Ask them what they would prefer before making a decision.